ackmanlab/pySEAS/README.md

     sphinx-apidoc -o docs seas

-this only has to be done once.
+this only has to be done once (and has already been done).
 If modules were changed, delete the old ./docs/seas.rst and ./docs/modules.rst, and rerun sphinx-apidoc.

 Settings are all in docs/conf.py, including modifying the system path to see the seas module.